seejwy/skapi-doc/database-advanced/README.md

 ```

 :::warning Note
-It is important to note that when querying the records with a compound index, you need to specify the full hierarchy of the index in order to obtain the desired results.
-In the example you provided, you cannot simply query all the albums that were released in a certain year without specifying the band name, which is the second hierarchy of the compound index name.
-In order to achieve that, you would need to restructure your index.
+It is important to note that when querying the records with a compound index, you need to specify the index respecting the hierarchy of the compound index name.
+In the example provided, you cannot simply use `Band.year` as an index name.
+You must provide the full `Band.AsianSpiceHouse.year` index.
 :::